“Why would I ever fear success?”

 And yet the fear of success holds so many people back from achieving what they want in their lives.

-Fear of success isn’t really about fear of being successful.
-It’s actually fear about what might happen if you become successful.
+Fear of success isn’t a literal fear of being successful.
+It’s actually fear about what the consequences will be if you become successful.

 Every single one of us experiences the world through what we expect to happen.